"Iridescent" Reflective Tags to Enable Radar-based Orientation Estimation: System Setting

-where $\lambda=0.3/f$(GHz) is the wavelength.
-Also, $\theta(\varphi,\mathbf{z})$ in \eqref{eqs1} is the tag radiation polar angle experienced by the impinging signal.
+where $\lambda=0.3/f$(GHz) is the wavelength.\footnote{Multi-path effects are numerically explored to some extent in Section~\ref{numeric}.} We focus on far-field conditions as the tag is modeled as a point, thus ignoring wavefront curvature across its surface; nevertheless, some aspects of radiative near-field propagation are captured by including per-antenna radar-to-tag paths.
+Meanwhile, $\theta(\varphi,\mathbf{z})$ in \eqref{eqs1} is the tag radiation polar angle experienced by the impinging signal.
 Note that this angle depends on the location and orientation of the tag relative to the ULRA.
 Fig.~\ref{fig:angles} illustrates this dependency for the six possible different cases.
 Assuming the sign conventions indicated in Fig.~\ref{fig:angles}, which agree with \eqref{psiEq} and Fig.~\ref{fig:rad}, we can capture the angle mathematical models of the six cases with

 where $\mathrm{sgn}(\cdot)$ is the sign operator, i.e., $+/\!- 1$ if the input is positive/negative.
 Moreover, from the left-most column cases in Fig.~\ref{fig:angles} and using geometry convention $|\theta|\le \pi/2$, we have the following system constraint